1.1 Under this accommodation Contract, the University agrees to provide:

 - pay all required fees in the manner and time established by the Contract Payment Schedule together with any penalty provided for.

 1.3 The Resident acknowledges that, in order to meet public health advice, the University may fulfil its obligations under this agreement in a manner that differentiates between residents on the basis of their vaccination status.

 2.1 The Resident understands and agrees that it is a condition of residence at the College that the Resident be enrolled as a full-time student at the University of Otago.

 3.1 The University acting through the Warden of College shall be entitled to terminate this contract at any time:

 - if any information provided in support of the application for residence or in any other information provided to the college is found to be false or incomplete in any material particular;

 - if the Resident fails at any time to meet the requirements for admission to the University (including failing to attain University Entrance in the January of the year of proposed residence) or ceases to be a full-time University student;

 - where justified on disciplinary grounds;

 - for the failure to make timely payment of fees;

-- where the University is satisfied that the Resident’s state of mental or physical health or the adverse impact of their continued residence in the College makes termination appropriate having regard to the interests of the Resident or of the College community;
+- where the University is satisfied that the Resident’s state of mental or physical health (including their compliance with relevant government mandated vaccination requirements) or the adverse impact of their continued residence in the College makes termination appropriate having regard to the interests of the Resident or of the College community;

 - should the University require the Resident to vacate the College as a consequence of storm, fire, flood, earthquake, pandemic or any similar event, or because of the risk of such events, or for the purpose of undertaking works intended to protect against them.